zpmjs/zpm/README.md

 ## Diff

-long long ago, you need write code like this:
+long time ago, if you want code run in browser for anywhere, you need write code like this:

 ```js
 (function(window){